fardage/Fernweh/README.md

 ## About The Project

+Fernweh is a packing list app and helps you to organise your packing list for your next vacation.

 ![Screenshots](images/screenshot.jpg)

 ![Screenshot dark mode](images/screenshot_dark.jpg)

-Fernweh is a packing list app and helps you to organise your packing list for your next vacation.

 ### Features

+- Swipe trough categories to add from template
+- Customise template
 - Places Autocomplete
-- Swipe trough categories to add from template
-- Customise the template
-- Show interesting facts about your destination
+- Interesting facts about your destination

 ### Built With